LLNL/zfp/docs/source/high-level-api.rst

 .. c:var:: const char* const zfp_version_string

   A constant string representing the |zfp| library version and release date.
-  One can search for this string in executables and libraries that use |zfp|
+  One can search for this string in executables and libraries that link to
-  to determine which version of the library the application was compiled against.
+  |libzfp| when built as a static library.

 .. _hl-functions: